Mehmet065/COV-D-19-Project/README.md

 Problem;

- The effects of the difficulty of finding jobs and internships on new graduates during the epidemic period.
+ The effects of the difficulty of education and internet connection rates in Turkey.

 Problem Identification;